SkylineCommunications/dataminer-docs/user-guide/Getting_started/DaaS/Creating_a_DaaS_system_FAQ.md

 A DataMiner Express DaaS system will be scheduled to expire as soon as the organization does not have sufficient DataMiner credits to extend its lifetime.

 > [!NOTE]
-> If an organization has multiple DaaS systems, they will be extended in chronological order.
-A DaaS system can be marked for expiration while the organization still has a sufficient amount of DataMiner credits to extend one or more other DaaS systems, but wont for this particular system.
+> When an organization has multiple DaaS systems, they will be extended in chronological order.
+When your organization does not have enough credits left to extend one of your DaaS systems, that DaaS system will be scheduled to expire.
+However, at this point, you may still have a number of DataMiner credits left that will be considered reserved for your other DaaS systems.

 ### What happens when my DaaS system expires or is deleted?